-3.24.4 General Requirements for all Ground-Mounted Solar Photovoltaic Installations
+3.24.4 Requirements for Ground-Mounted Solar Photovoltaic installations

-The following requirements shall apply to all ground-mounted solar photovoltaic installations.
+The following requirements shall apply to ground mounted solar photovoltaic installations greater than 10,000 square feet.

-3.24.4.1 Compliance with Laws, Bylaws and Regulations
+1. Compliance with Laws, Bylaws and Regulations

-The construction and operation of all ground-mounted solar photovoltaic installations shall be consistent with all applicable local, state and federal requirements, including but not limited to all applicable safety, construction, electrical, and communications requirements.
-All buildings and fixtures forming part of a ground-mounted solar photovoltaic installation shall be constructed in accordance with the State Building Code.
+The construction and operation of ground-mounted solar photovoltaic installations shall comply with all applicable local, state and federal requirements, including but not limited to all applicable safety, construction, electrical, and communications requirements.
+All buildings, fixtures and other appurtenance structures forming part of a ground-mounted solar photovoltaic installation shall be constructed in accordance with the State Building Code.